About Átl'ka7tsem / Howe Sound

 What happens next?

-We are appreciative of the past financial support received from the Sitka Foundation, Environment and Climate Change Canada, Canada Summer Jobs, Squamish Lillooet Regional District, Rotary Sunrise West Vancouver, North Shore Community Foundation, West Vancouver Community Foundation and individual donors.
+We are appreciative of the past financial support received during the nomination process from the Sitka Foundation, Environment and Climate Change Canada, Canada Summer Jobs, Squamish Lillooet Regional District, Rotary Sunrise West Vancouver, North Shore Community Foundation, West Vancouver Community Foundation and individual donors.

 Leave a lasting impact.
 Your gift supports stewardship, education, and ecological resilience for years/generations to come.